onnx/tutorials/examples/CoreML/ONNXLive/README.md

 # ONNXLive Tutorial:
 This tutorial will show you to convert a neural style transfer model that has been exported from PyTorch and into the Apple CoreML format using ONNX.
-THis will allow you to easily run deep learning models on Apple devices and, in this case, live stream from the camera.
+This will allow you to easily run deep learning models on Apple devices and, in this case, live stream from the camera.

 ## What is ONNX?
-ONNX (Open Neural Network Exchange is an open format to represent deep learning models.
+ONNX (Open Neural Network Exchange) is an open format to represent deep learning models.
 With ONNX, AI developers can more easily move models between state-of-the-art tools and choose the combination that is best for them.
 ONNX is developed and supported by a community of partners.
 You can learn more about ONNX and what tools are supported by going to [onnx.ai](http://onnx.ai/).

 ## Tutorial Overview